 Ollie's is a highly differentiated and fast-growing, extreme value retailer of brand name merchandise at drastically reduced prices.
-Known for our assortment of "Good Stuff Cheap®," we offer customers a broad selection of brand name products, including food, housewares, books and stationery, bed and bath, floor coverings, electronics, and toys.
+Known for our assortment of "Good Stuff Cheap®," we offer customers a broad selection of brand name products, including housewares, bed and bath, food, floor coverings, health and beauty aids, books and stationery, toys and electronics.
 Our differentiated go-to market strategy is characterized by a unique, fun and engaging treasure hunt shopping experience, compelling customer value proposition and witty, humorous in-store signage and advertising campaigns.
-These attributes have driven our rapid growth and strong and consistent store performance as evidenced by our store base expansion from 203 stores to 345 stores, net sales growth from \$762.4 million to \$1.4 billion and average net sales per store ranging from \$3.8 million to \$4.2 million from 2015 to 2019.
+These attributes have driven our rapid growth and strong and consistent store performance as evidenced by our store base expansion from 234 stores to 388 stores, net sales growth from \$890.3 million to \$1.8 billion and average annual net sales per store ranging from \$4.1 million to \$4.9 million from 2016 to 2020.